What do councillors do?

 Getting officially nominated

 Whether you've been selected by a party or are standing as an independent candidate, you must make sure that you are officially nominated as the election date draws nearer.
-This means getting 10 people to sign your nomination papers (signatories must be registered electors in the ward where you wish to stand) available from your local council's democratic services department.

 You must also give your consent in writing to your nomination.
 All the necessary documents must be submitted 19 working days before the day of the election.

 For more detailed information please visit the Be a councillor website.